QuackShot: Plot

-While Donald is flipping through some books in Scrooge McDuck's library, a map falls out of a book relating to the treasure of King Garuzia, ruler of the Great Duck Kingdom in ancient times.
-The map leads to the location of the king's most prized possession, hidden in a secret place shortly before his death.
-Donald thinks this is his path to riches.
-Unfortunately Big Bad Pete overhears and pursues Donald throughout the game hoping to steal the treasure.
+While Donald Duck is combing through his uncle's library, an incomplete map falls out of a book relating to the treasure of King Garuzia, the ruler of a kingdom from ancient times.
+The map leads to the location of the king's most prized possession, which was hidden away shortly before his death.
+Donald, thinking this could lead to riches, teams up with his nephews Huey, Dewey, and Louie, in order to search for the treasure; completely disregarding his girlfriend Daisy's concerns.
+However, Donald's rival, Pete, overhears about the mission and sets out with his own team to obtain the treasure for himself.